 Step #2: Creating the Right Content

 In Step 1, you learned how to determine your target market as well as the various channels you can use to reach them.
 For our next step, let’s talk about content.
+Content in SEO is king, so your site must reflect what you are selling, and items need to be accurately described.

-Content vs. Traditional Advertising
+Content vs Traditional Advertising

 Most of us are inundated with endless advertisements from the moment we wake up until we turn off our phones.
 This means that we tend to tune these things out as background noise unless it is something that really catches our attention.

 Content, on the other hand, if well done, is specifically crafted with your customer in mind and answers an issue or need they are having.
-When creating content make sure you have the following:
+When creating content, make sure you have the following:

 - Provides New information